probabilityzero/obsidianplugins/readme.md

-Collection of some useful obsidian plugins I have found and tweaked to make them feel native.
+Some obsidian plugins with native like feel to them.